hoangducdt/hoangducdt/README.md

 Although I am an electronics manufacturing technician, I also have a passion for programming.
 I often build my own application to simplify certain operations, or simply out of curiosity and want to try something new!

 * 🌍  I'm based in Hồ Chí Minh City
+* ✉️  You can contact me at [hoangduc.dt@hotmail.com](mailto:hoangduc.dt@hotmail.com)
+* 🚀  I'm currently working on [Saigon Hi-Tech Park](https://en.wikipedia.org/wiki/Saigon_Hi-Tech_Park)
+* 🧠  I'm learning how to apply AI to my work
+* 🤝  I'm willing to cooperate in the field of electronics/programming
-* ⚡  Don't work hard - work smart
+* ⚡  Don't work hard - work smart!

 ![](https://komarev.com/ghpvc/?username=hoangducdt&color=blueviolet)
 <a href="https://www.github.com/hoangducdt" target="_blank" rel="noreferrer"><img